J Biomed 2019; 4:14-34. doi:10.7150/jbm.34611

 The EXOtic platform merits further investigation into the applicability in other diseases.
 Beyond maximizing therapeutic exosome release and controlling the delivery of intended biomolecules, sidestepping the need for exosome concentration is one advantage of EXOtic devices.
 Additionally, the steady supply of exosomes and consequent delivery of therapeutic biomolecules bypass the challenges associated with the short half-life of free (exogenously supplied) exosomes.

-A study published in Acta Neuropathologica as of late strongly suggests a central role for exosomes in the dissemination of AD pathology.
+A study published in Acta Neuropathologica as of late strongly suggests a central role for exosomes in the dissemination of Alzheimer's disease (AD) pathology.
 Instead of a prion-like spreading mechanism, the group defined exosomes as potential moderators of Aβ oligomers-mediated AD pathology propagation.
 The hypothesis was built on grounds of the endocytic degradation pathway involving Aβ aggregates.
 Post-mortem analysis of AD brains established association of the Aβ oligomers with exosomes.
 The incubation of exosomes isolated from such autopsies with cells in culture resulted in cellular uptake of the exosomes and their propagation to co-culture cells, with measurable neurotoxicity.
 Knockdown of key players (TG101 and VPS4A) in exosome biogenesis in donor cells and/or uptake in recipient cells halted such propagation, further proving the mechanistic involvement of exosomes.
 The authors suggest that phenothiazine-derived antipsychotics can be a proper therapeutic strategy for prevention of disease progression, given its surmised inhibitory effects on dynamin-mediated endocytosis, blocking uptake of the pathologic exosomes by healthy cells.

 Considering the above, the use of exosome-associated Aβ oligomers for early detection of Alzheimer's disease has been trending and along with other targets is the subject of patents.
 A contemporarily declared technology used aptasensors for detection of picomolar concentrations of Aβ42 in blood of suspected AD subjects .
 It is rationalized that the utility of the exosomes within the developed strategy stems from their ability to cross the blood brain barrier.
 Presence of exosomal Aβ42 in blood and concomitant absence of free Aβ42 in serum translates to early stages of AD, whereas a detectable Aβ42 signal in serum denotes later stages of the disease.
 Considering the sensitivity of the proposed method, absence of a signal entails complete absence of Aβ42, signifying a healthy state.
-The technology could potentially shift an established AD diagnosis to 10-year earlier down its progression timeline.
+The technology could potentially shift an established AD diagnosis 10-year earlier down its progression timeline.
 With the added advantage of antibody/peptides-independence, the assay has meritorious clinical prospects.

 Beyond brain-targeted therapy, exosomes can be used for spinal cord injury as well.
 Exosomes retrieved from human umbilical cord mesenchymal stromal cells (hucMSCs) seem to be a promising treatment modality in spinal cord injury.
 As shown by Sun et al , hucMSCs-derived exosomes can potentially effect an M1 to M2 polarization shift in bone marrow-derived macrophages.
 In vivo experiments showed improved healing and amelioration of locomotor recovery on IV administration of huMSCs-derived exosomes, by curtailing levels of the proinflammatory cytokines, while boosting those of the anti-inflammatory mediators, suggesting the implication of exosomes in the innate immune response to injury.